-Figure 3 Landmark heatmaps for shape variation in the shape residual datasets

-Each column represents shape variation along a PC axis in Figure 1B-D. Point positions, vectors, and color interpretations as in Figure 2.
-The first column compares the PC1 a,c minimum and b,d maximum hypothetical shapes (see also Fig. 1c,f).
-The second column e-h repeats these comparisons for PC2.
-The third column compares the PC2 i,k minimum and j,l maximum hypothetical shapes for the shape residual dataset without Notomys (see also Fig. 1e).

 Modularity and integration

 The CR coefficients are different now than they were before.
 CR for full shape is now 0.73, for residual shape is 0.615.
 But I am noticing that the pairwise covariance values from the phylo.modularity test are very similar to the Mantel values, which gives me some confidence that the “new” values might be correct.
 HOWEVER, Viewbox uses a sliding procedure that minimizes bending energy and Miriam Zelditch has just published a paper showing that this procedure (as opposed to minimizing Procrustes distances) exaggerates modularity.
 I am not particularly concerned.
 The most important part is that modularity might be there but isn’t super strong, and the rostrum and vault covariation is similar to rostrum and basicranium, and orbital/rostrum, and orbital/vault.
 So I would simply report the issue of potentially exaggerated modularity, possibly relegate Fig. 4 to supplementary materials, and the remainder of the story remains the same.